SociallyCompute/RJI-Photo/README.md

 pillow (image processing)

 ### How to Run:
 This is currently being run in a Python 3.7.1 environment.
 In order to run the script you execute the run_files.py script after adjusting the root_dir variable located in the main of the file.
-In addition you need to supply 1 argument during runtime specifying which directory to halt searching.
+In addition you need to supply 2 arguments during runtime specifying where to start and which directory to halt searching.
+Root implies the base directory.
+Ex:
+- run_files.py root stop_file
+- run_files.py C:\\path\\to\\start stop_file
+You are then prompted to input the n_components for PCA reduction and the number of clusters you want to create

 ### KMeans Process:
 read in images using pillow and convert to black and white then to numpy array.
 Store this in a list: